stevenosloan/stevenosloan_html/source/articles/2013-06-07-require-if-im-not-crazy.html.md

 ---

-title: "Require if I'm not crazy"
+title: "Return if I'm not crazy"
 date: 2013/06/07
 draft: true

 ---

 recently I went on a spree of listening to old [Ruby Rogues](http://rubyrogues.com/) podcasts, () from a little digging in the "I wonder why / what do others think" mindset, it doesn't seem like the Ruby community is actually decided on this point.
-And I'll say, I think I disagree that implicit requires are bad -- in fact, many times I think they're the right thing to do.
+And I'll say, I think I disagree that implicit return are bad -- in fact, many times I think they're the right thing to do.

 Maybe I am just crazy, but hear me out.